Added to Saved items

 What is anxiety?

 When you are anxious you feel fearful and tense.
-In addition you may also have one or more unpleasant physical symptoms - for example, you might have:
+In addition you may also have one or more unpleasant mental or physical symptoms.

 The physical symptoms are partly caused by the brain which sends lots of messages down nerves to various parts of the body when you are anxious.
 When you are anxious you release stress hormones, such as adrenaline (epinephrine), into the bloodstream.
 These act on the heart, muscles and other parts of the body to cause symptoms, such as a thumping heartbeat and sweaty palms.